rohit223/Paytm_Wordpress_Kit/readme.md

         * Production  - https://securegw.paytm.in/merchant-status/getTxnStatus
       * Default Amount            - 100
       * Default Button/Link Test  - Paytm
-      * Set callback URL          - Yes
+      * Set callback URL          - Yes (only for version 3 To 4.x)

   6. Your Wordpress Donation plug-in is now installed.
 You can accept payment through Paytm.